Best Wireless Internet Providers

 You can stream in a higher video quality without buffering as you get faster download speeds.

 Streaming in standard quality will use much less data.
-If you have download speeds of less than 12 Mbps or more, you may not be able to use the internet on more than one device at a time.
+If you have download speeds of less than 12 Mbps or more, you may not be able to use the internet on multiple devices at a time.

 Megaphone